-Due to high elevations and a far northly latitude, glaciers in Glacier National Park have remained active long after glacial ice disappeared in other parts of the United States, outside of Alaska.
+Due to high elevations and a far northly latitude, glaciers in the Park have remained active long after glacial ice disappeared in other parts of the United States, outside of Alaska.

 Glacier National Park also has magnificent forests, with abundant areas of aspen, western hemlock, western larch, and other species covering some 55% of the land.
-Among the many shrubs in the park, the huckleberry is a favorite.
+Among the many shrubs in the Park, the huckleberry is a favorite.
 Huckleberry plants produce an edible fruit much enjoyed for taste and nutrition by bears and humans alike.

 Golden and bald eagles soar in the sky over valleys and meadows.
 Osprey search for fish in alpine lakes.
 Eerie calls of the common loon are frequently heard by visitors.
 Lake trout, rainbow trout, brook trout, and other fishes, live in the park’s many lakes.
 Nature reins in Glacier.